Skip to content

 As shippers realize that the quality of their master item data is the linchpin to optimal load packing, the sky can be the limit to automating packing solutions.
 With quality data and the right set of cartonization algorithms, the next step is to leverage more automation and robotics.

-Indeed, the potential for robotics to pack boxes, pallets, containers, and truck trailers is unlimited.
+Without a doubt, the potential for robotics to pack boxes, pallets, containers, and truck trailers is unlimited.
 With the right data and software, robotic systems can transform the packing process, making it faster, more accurate, and less prone to human error.
-Now, this will take a lot of work to make it happen.
-Additionally, the robotic packaging systems will need appropriate human oversight and exception handling to maximize throughput and minimize downtime.
+At the same time, this will take a lot of work to make it happen.
+This is because robotic packaging systems require human oversight and exception handling to maximize throughput and minimize downtime.
 For more discussion on robotic packing, see Modern Materials Handling’s article, Robots edge into packaging.

 For more from SC Tech Insights, see the latest articles on Shipping and Information Technology.